Expelled AIADMK leader VK Sasikala launches new party; unveils flag at Ramanathapuram

 2 min read

-MADURAI: Expelled AIADMK leader VK Sasikala on Tuesday announced the launch of a new political party and unveiled its flag at a public meeting held in Ramanathapuram, marking her formal re-entry into active politics after years of political hibernation.
+MADURAI: Expelled AIADMK leader VK Sasikala, who was a close associate of former chief minister J Jayalalithaa, on Tuesday floated a new political party, without revealing its name, and unveiled its flag, marking her formal re-entry into active politics after nine years of political hibernation.

 VK Sasikala unveils her new party flag during a public meeting held in Ramanathapuram district.